Why Healthcare Advocacy Is Important

 • Helping patients with disability filings

-Why Is Advocacy Important in Health Care?
+Why Is Patient Advocacy Important

 Healthcare Advocacy on a Large Scale